aarddict/desktop/doc/aarddict.rst

 Matching text in current article is selected as user types.
 Use `Find` bar's arrow buttons or :kbd:`Shift+Enter`/:kbd:`Enter` to select previous/next occurence of the phrase.
-Use :kbd:`Ctrl+Enter` to lookup word under selection.
 Hide `Find` bar with the close button or :kbd:`Esc`.

 Keyboard Navigation